National Cancer Institute

 Many of the genes and conditions described in this summary are found in the Online Mendelian Inheritance in Man (OMIM) database.
 When OMIM appears after a gene name or the name of a condition, click on OMIM for a link to more information.

 In cross-sectional studies of adult populations, 5% to 10% of women have a mother or sister with breast cancer, and about twice as many have either a first-degree relative (FDR) or a second-degree relative with breast cancer.
-The risk conferred by a family history of breast cancer has been assessed in both case-control and cohort studies, using volunteer and population-based samples, with generally consistent results.
+The risk conferred by a family history of breast cancer has been assessed in case-control and cohort studies, using volunteer and population-based samples, with generally consistent results.
 In a pooled analysis of 38 studies, the relative risk (RR) of breast cancer conferred by an FDR with breast cancer was 2.1 (95% confidence interval [CI], 2.0â2.2).
-Risk increases with the number of affected relatives, age at diagnosis, and the number of affected male relatives.
+Risk increases with the number of affected relatives, age at diagnosis, the occurrence of bilateral or multiple ipsilateral breast cancers in a family member, and the number of affected male relatives.
+A large population-based study from the Swedish Family Cancer Database confirmed the finding of a significantly increased risk of breast cancer in women who had a mother or a sister with breast cancer.
+The hazard ratio (HR) for women with a single breast cancer in the family was 1.8 (95% CI, 1.8â1.9) and was 2.7 (95% CI, 2.6â2.9) for women with a family history of multiple breast cancers.
+For women who had multiple breast cancers in the family, with one occurring before age 40 years, the HR was 3.8 (95% CI, 3.1â4.8).
+However, the study also found a significant increase in breast cancer risk if the relative was aged 60 years or older, suggesting that breast cancer at any age in the family carries some increase in risk.
 (Refer to the Penetrance of mutations section of this summary for a discussion of familial risk in women from families with BRCA1/BRCA2 mutations who themselves test negative for the family mutation.)

 Cumulative risk of breast cancer increases with age, with most breast cancers occurring after age 50 years.
 In women with a genetic susceptibility, breast cancer, and to a lesser degree, ovarian cancer, tends to occur at an earlier age than in sporadic cases.